Massachusetts man charged with sending 'powder' letters to Trump, others

-A Massachusetts man was charged Thursday with sending the threatening letter filled with white powder to Donald Trump Jr. that sent his wife to the hospital — along with four other bizarre letters mailed to a California prosecutor, a law professor, a senator and actor Antonio Sabato Jr.
+A Massachusetts child-care worker was charged Thursday with sending the threatening letter filled with white powder to Donald Trump Jr. that sent his wife to the hospital — along with four other bizarre letters mailed to a California prosecutor, a law professor, a senator and actor Antonio Sabato Jr.

 Daniel Frisiello, 24, was arrested after what prosecutors called "a textbook federal investigation" that traced the unsigned letters to him after he also ordered a "glitter bomb" for one of the recipients, using his own name.

 The powder in the letters was not dangerous.
-The FBI said Frisiello — who said on his Facebook page that he works for Catholic Charities — is cooperating.
+The FBI said Frisiello — who was suspended from his job at Catholic Charities' Peabody Child Care Center — is cooperating.
 He is charged with mailing threat to injure and false information and hoaxes.

 Each letter had a different complaint and referenced recent news events — from the sexual abuse conviction of former gymnastics doctor Larry Nassar to the sexual assault case of former Stanford student Brock Turner.